werpu/mona-dish/README.md

 ## What is it?

-This project is a set of small helpers which utilize monad and monad like patterns to cut down on code for essential tasks.
+This project is a set of small helpers which utilize mostly monad and monad like patterns to cut down on code for essential tasks.

 For now it is only a small set of Helpers consisting of following items: